On General Principal Symmetric Ideals

 General symmetric ideals can be difficult to work with as one needs to construct a particular example of a symmetric ideal in the Zariski open set for which the property holds to show that the open set is nonempty.
 So instead of working directly with general symmetric ideals, we will work with maximal $r$-generated submodules, which we will show are closely related to general $r$-generated symmetric ideals.

-\begin{defn} A {\bf maximal $r$-generated submodule} of a module $V$ is an $r$-generated submodule of $V$ that is not contained in any other $r$-generated submodule of $V$. \end{defn} Throughout, when talking about maximal $r$-generated submodules, we will be talking about $KS_n$-modules and $KS_n$-submodules.
-Before we connect maximal $r$-generated submodules and general $r$-generated symmetric ideals, we illustrate one of the nice aspects of maximal $r$-generated submodules.
-Namely, that we can give a complete description of their structure.
+\begin{defn} A {\bf maximal $r$-generated submodule} of a module $V$ is an $r$-generated submodule of $V$ that is not contained in any other $r$-generated submodule of $V$. \end{defn} Throughout, when talking about maximal $r$-generated submodules, we will be talking about $k\S_n$-modules and $k\S_n$-submodules.
+In this case, we can give a complete description of their structure as shown below.